gorjusborg/halfsee.spoon/README.md

 ## Installing

-Download a release Halfsee.zip (or build one from source) and extract it to your `~/.hammerspoon/Spoons/` directory.
+Download a released Halfsee.spoon.zip (or build one from source) and extract it to your `~/.hammerspoon/Spoons/` directory.

 ### Configuration